Terreii/use-pouchdb/docs/api/use-view.md

 ## Example Usage

-`useView` is for more more complex secondary indexes and statistics.
+`useView` is for more complex secondary indexes and statistics.

 ### Find by tags